Iswariya-LMNAs/LATP/README.md

     npm install
     ```

-3.  **Install Project Dependencies & Configure Environment**
+3.  **Configure Environment**

     ```bash
     npm run env
     ```
 	> ⚠️  This command will prompt for API Key and Secret.
 	After it runs, open the `.env` file in your `lens_ai_test_pilot` folder and update **HOST_URL** and **TARGET_URL** with your local LENS instance domain.

     ```bash
     npm run setup
     ```

 	✅ After setup, check that the following Doctypes exist in your in the *Host site → Doctype List*:

 	-   Test Case Configurator
 	-   Master Data
 	-   Site Details
 	-   Test Fields
 	-   Test Plan
 	-   Test Lab
 	-   Test Run

 	✅ Check "TL-001-Sample Test Lab" is created in Test Lab list

 4.  **Run Cypress Tests**